ROCm/rocALUTION/docs/index.rst

 rocALUTION documentation
 ===========================

 rocALUTION is a sparse linear algebra library with focus on exploring fine-grained parallelism on top of the AMD ROCm runtime and toolchains.
-To learn more, see :ref:`what-is-rocalution`.
+To learn more, see :ref:`what-is-rocalution`

 You can access rocALUTION code on our `GitHub repository <https://github.com/ROCm/rocALUTION>`_.